r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 **--ARROW--**

 **Kama:**
-I expect it won't be much longer now before I hear{(M) him /(F) her} breaking down into an ugly cry.
+I expect it won't be much longer now before I hear[♂ him /♀ her] breaking down into an ugly cry.

 **Kama:**
 ...Any moment now.